Sensory-Luxe

 - Irregular ritual times that can disrupt the skin's circadian coordination

-- Overlaying too many sensory stimuli (e.g., strong fragrances + intense textures simultaneously)
+- Overlapping too many sensory stimuli (e.g., strong fragrances + intense textures simultaneously)

-- Neglecting the evening routine in favor of a sole morning routine
+- Neglecting the evening routine in favor of a morning-only routine

-- Too short application time, which allows neither absorption nor sensory effect
+- Too short application time that allows neither absorption nor sensory effect

-The NATURFACTOR® Porcelain Skin Serum accompanies the morning activation ritual with the Bioactive Infusion Complex™ and a sensorially precisely tuned texture that makes absorption palpable and directs attention to the present moment.
-In the evening, the Blue Crystal Drops take over — their serous, slightly oily-silky character has been deliberately developed as a sensory transition into the night phase and complements the ritual on the opposite temporal axis.
-Both preparations are part of a skincare routine that, in the context of Chrono-Barrier Skin Science™, takes the connection between sensory quality and chronobiological function seriously — further considerations can be found in the article Targeted Care: Skin Barrier & Rhythm.
+The NATURFACTOR® Porcelain Skin Serum accompanies the morning activation ritual with the Bioactive Infusion Complex™ and a sensorially precisely coordinated texture that makes absorption noticeable and draws attention to the moment.
+In the evening, the Blue Crystal Drops take over – their serous, slightly oily-silky character has been deliberately developed as a sensory transition into the night phase and complements the ritual on the temporal counter-axis.
+Both preparations are part of a skincare routine that, in the context of Chrono-Barrier Skin Science™, takes the connection between sensory quality and chronobiological function seriously – further considerations can be found in the article Targeted Care: Skin Barrier & Rhythm.

-For those who want to delve deeper into the science of skin longevity, the article Skin Longevity: Longevity, NAD⁺ & NMN provides further background on how cellular rhythm and ritual structure can interact.
-The topic of Inflammaging — silent, chronic inflammatory skin aging — can also be reinterpreted in the light of sensory-ritual stress reduction: what calms the nervous system can also favorably influence inflammatory signaling cascades in the skin.
+For those who wish to delve deeper into the science of skin longevity, the article Skin Longevity: Longevity, NAD⁺ & NMN provides further background on how cellular rhythm and ritual structure can interact.
+The topic of Inflammaging – silent, chronic-inflammatory skin aging – can also be re-read in light of sensory-ritual stress reduction: what calms the nervous system can also favorably influence inflammatory signaling cascades in the skin.

-For specific skin concerns – such as persistent irritation, sensory hypersensitivity, or symptoms that may indicate dermatitis or eczema – professional medical advice should be sought.
+For specific skin concerns – such as persistent irritation, sensory hypersensitivity, or symptoms that may indicate dermatitis or eczema – a medical assessment by a specialist should be sought.

 Frequently Asked Questions